 Understand the Conversion Funnel

-Conversion funnel is a term that helps us visualize and understand the flow through which a potential customer lands on your site and then takes the desired action (for example, makes a purchase or converts).
-This process is often described as a funnel because, as a marketer, you are guiding your customer toward your conversion point.
+Conversion funnel is a term that helps you visualize and understand the flow through which a potential customer lands on your site and then takes the desired action (for example, makes a purchase, or converts).
+This process is often described as a funnel because, as a marketer, you're guiding your customer toward a conversion point.

 A traditional conversion funnel (also known as a purchase funnel or sales funnel) is a marketing analogy that consists of four main pieces that likens a customer's journey towards the purchase of a product or service: